JCA 28th Anual Tea Party

 Did You Know?
 Mary Jane Seacole née Grant was Scottish

-Did you know that Mary Jane Seacole née Grant was a Jamaican woman of Scottish and Creole descent who set up a “British Hotel” (hospital) behind the lines during the Crimean War, which she described as “a mess-table and comfortable quarters for sick and convalescent officers,” and provided succour for wounded servicemen on the battlefield. […]
+Did you know that Mary Jane Seacole née Grant was a Jamaican woman of Scottish and Creole descent who set up a “British Hotel” (hospital) behind the lines during the […]

 National Hockey League – Color of Hockey: Puerto Rico, Jamaica, Lebanon raising profile in game

-Image source: NHL.com A blog article written by William Douglas on the National Hockey League website, highlighting a new league formed by Puerto Rico, Jamaica and Lebanon have formed a hockey league of their own.
-Please references the blog post for more details here is the blog post entitled: “Color of Hockey: Puerto Rico, Jamaica, […]
+Image source: NHL.com A blog article written by William Douglas on the National Hockey League website, highlighting a new league formed by Puerto Rico, Jamaica and Lebanon have formed a […]

 Jamaica Culture Alliance – Social Meetup

 Recently, some Board members and volunteers of the Jamaica Cultural Alliance (JCA) met for lunch at Janga by Derrick’s Jamaican Cuisine in Culver City.
-The luncheon was to show appreciation to our volunteers whose contributions are essential to the achievement of JCA’s mission.
-JCA endeavors to build bridges between the many cultures and ethnicities represented in […]
+The luncheon was to show appreciation to […]

 TheGuardian – A historic revolt, a forgotten hero, an empty plinth: is there a right way to remember slavery?